aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to DOT" h2="Render SVG to DOT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to DOT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOT.
+Aspose.Total for C++ is a comprehensive file format automation library that enables C++ developers to easily convert SVG to DOT in two simple steps.
+The first step involves using Aspose.PDF for C++ API to convert SVG file format to DOC.
+This API provides a wide range of features such as creating, editing, and converting PDF documents, as well as manipulating PDF pages, extracting text, and more.
+The second step involves using the advanced Word Document Processing API, Aspose.Words for C++, to export DOC to DOT.
+This API provides a comprehensive set of features for creating, editing, and converting Word documents, as well as manipulating document elements, extracting text, and more.
+With Aspose.Total for C++, C++ developers can quickly and easily convert SVG to DOT with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}